-New to plant based eating or just need some fresh inspiration for your vegan shopping list?
-Or just want to take your vegan meal prep to the next level?
-Here are the best vegan foods to grab next time you hit the stores.
+New to plant based eating or just need some fresh inspiration for your vegan grocery list?
+Here are the 50 best healthy vegan foods to grab next time you hit the stores.

 Veganism is a style of eating that eliminates all forms of animal products including, meat, seafood, dairy, eggs and animal-based ingredients.
 Vegan represents the strictest form of plant-based diets.

 Vegan vs. Plant Based

 At first glance vegan and plant-based diets sound exactly the same, but it depends on who you ask.
 Vegan is defined more closely as a lifestyle choice and often expands beyond just food - with many vegans choosing to remove all animal products from their life, including things like leather and fur.